museum-of-vertebrate-zoology/wp-arctos-theme/README.md

 **Important Note**: Before final release, the `b` in the `build` and `wjm` tasks in `Cakefile` should be removed, and `bare` removed from `Gruntfile.coffee`.

-For easy upgrades, I reccommend installing [this Wordpress plugin](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/)
+For easy upgrades, I recommend installing [this Wordpress plugin](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/)

+### CoffeeScript

+The scripts for this project are written in [CoffeeScript](http://coffeescript.org/).
+These, rather than the compiled output Javascript, should be edited if the scripts need editing.

+### LESS

+The styles are compiled from the [LESS source](http://lesscss.org/features/#features-overview-feature) .
+The `.less` files in [the `less/` directory](less/) should be modified, rather than the `arctosdb.org/style.css` file directly.

 ## Homepage Carousel